UcarLab/AMULET/README.md

 Note: The jar files for running using BAM files can be found in the releases: https://github.com/UcarLab/AMULET/releases

+# License #
+AMULET is provided under the GPLv3 license (see LICENSE).

+Note: Some AMULET code has been (or can be) released under the MIT license (i.e., any code that is not associated with R).

 # System Requirements #
 Python 3 with the following libraries:
 - numpy